AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 *$\beta$-conversion* specifies that arguments to a $\lambda$ term can be substituted inside the $\lambda$ body. *$\eta$-conversion* informally says that `(λ x. f x)` is convertible to `f`.
 We will specify these formally at the end of this \chname.
 In order to do so, we need to first define *substitution* and *embedding*.

 Substitution is clearly needed to specify $\beta$-conversion.
 The $\eta$-rule in turn must refer to a notion of *weakening* or *embedding*: it mentions the "same" term under and over a $\lambda$ binder, but the two occurrences cannot be definitionally the same, since they are in different contexts and thus have different types.
 We need to express the notion that whenever one has a term in a context, one can construct essentially the same term in a larger context.
-We use *order-preserving-embeddings* for this.
+We use *order-preserving embeddings* for this.
 Embeddings enable us to state the $\eta$-rule, but we also make use of them for defining substitutions.

 ### Embeddings {#sec:embeddings}